RiccardoZappitelli/RCPepTelegram/README.md

 - Screenshot Capture: Take screenshots of the system.
 - Message Boxes: Display custom message boxes on the system.
 - System Control: Simulate system shutdowns or other actions.
+- Live Webcam and Screen: Use ngrok tunnels to have a live view of the machine.

 ## Installation
 1. Clone the repository